• Home

 Entrepreneurs are well connected:

 Knowing the right people is important.
 All it requires is the drive and tenacity to make those connections for business.
-Entrepreneurs take the initiatives to phone, send emails and network with right people.
+Entrepreneurs take the initiative to phone, send emails, and network with the right people.

 Entrepreneurs have long hours:

-Though, Entrepreneurs devote most of their family time and personal time to the business – they maintain relationship with family and friends.
+Though, entrepreneurs devote most of their family time and personal time to the business – they maintain relationships with family and friends.
 They have long working hours in the beginning but balance their available hours.

 Entrepreneurs have to take huge risks: